uowoolab/MEPO-ML/README.md

 └── ...
 ```

-### Use Case 3: Assigning charges for a batch of CIFs
+### Use Case 3: Assigning charges in batches

-To assign for all structures in the entire directory, use `--src` and `--dst` to specify the input and output locations (both `/path/to/src/` and `/path/to/dst/` can be absolute or relative paths):
+To assign charges for all structures in a directory, use `--src` and `--dst` to specify the input and output locations (both `/path/to/src/` and `/path/to/dst/` can be absolute or relative paths):

 ```
 python predict.py --src /path/to/src/ --dst /path/to/dst/